 - I need some research to tell me what to do.

 Then there were the various reasons why we should not conduct research:

-- We haven’t got time to do any research because it takes too long to conduct and we didn’t include it in the project plan.
+- We haven’t got time to do any market research.
+It takes too long to conduct and we didn’t include it in the project plan.

 - Research takes too long to complete.
-You will need to allow me 2 to 3 weeks to approve the budget and a further week to sign-off the questionnaire as I’m very busy.
+You will need to allow me 2 to 3 weeks to approve the budget and a further week to sign-off the questionnaire.
+I’m very busy.

 - We don’t need research as we already know what customers’ need, we just can’t deliver it.

 - Our advertising agency ran a couple of focus groups to test their ideas.